Keyboard shortcuts

 References: E8 E9 E3 E4

-Budget Order (First 6 Months)
+Budget Triggers (First 6 Months)

-1) Liquidity and Market Quality (Core Line Item)
+1) Liquidity and Market Quality

 2) Founder/Operator Distribution and Community Operations

-3) Referral / Incentive Programs (Quality-Gated)
+3) Referral / Incentive Programs

-4) Paid Acquisition Experiments (Only After Conversion Proof)
+4) Paid Acquisition

 5) Programmatic Discovery (SEO + PSEO + LLM SEO)

-6) Trust, Risk, and Compliance Operations
+6) Trust, Risk, and Compliance

 Pre-Launch Budget Use (Monthly)

-Before mainnet, budget should validate:
+Before mainnet, budget is for validation only:

 • First-trade activation quality